After the long months of lockdown, we’re looking forward to welcoming people back into our spaces to make, create, learn and connect in person.

 The Knowle West community website provides links to COVID-19 guidance from the NHS and UK government, and you can keep up to date with local activities and information via the Knowle West Alliance Facebook page.

-During this lockdown period we’ll continue to monitor government guidance and keep our COVID-19 safety procedures under review.
+Throughout the COVID pandemic we’ve continued to monitor government guidance and keep our COVID-19 safety procedures under review.